Maryland Highway Safety Office

 Dr. Kerns has served as a member of the Board of Directors for the Mid-Atlantic Foundation for Safety and Education and the Maryland Division of the American Trauma Society and is past President of the Association of Transportation Safety Information Professionals (ATSIP).

-Dr. Kerns received a Bachelor’s Degree in Natural Science from The Johns Hopkins University, a Master’s Degree in Epidemiology and Emergency Health Services from the University of Maryland, and a PhD in Epidemiology from the University of Maryland Baltimore.
+Dr. Kerns received a Bachelor’s Degree in Natural Science from Johns Hopkins University, a Master’s Degree in Epidemiology and Emergency Health Services from the University of Maryland, and a PhD in Epidemiology from the University of Maryland Baltimore.

 Myra Wieman, Deputy Director, Maryland Highway Safety Office